 The creation of Invocation for Hope required the installation of more than 400 trees within the MAK.
 In collaboration with the forestry and fire departments of Austria’s Neunkirchen region, trees that had been burned in a recent wildfire were salvaged and transported to the museum.
 One of the main contributors to the spread of wildfires is an approach to forestry that prioritises monoculture as a means of maximising yield – single-species forests burn faster.
 As the result of a human attempt to exert control over nature, the fire-blackened forest serves as a synecdoche for anthropogenic climate change as a whole.

-Superflux’s practice does not merely consider ways of avoiding climate crisis, but looks beyond ecological collapse to the world beyond – the more-than-human future.
+Superflux’s practice does not merely consider ways of avoiding climate crisis but looks beyond ecological collapse, into the more-than-human future.
 Invocation of Hope can thus be seen as a companion piece to the studio’s other CreaTures ExP and contribution to La Biennale di Venezia 2021: Refuge for Resurgence.
-Superflux explores the relationship and impact of man and the environment through a mytho-poetic framework: Instead of a direct representation of the dynamics of this relationship, the installation takes a more abstract and symbolic position.
+Superflux explores the relationship and impact of man and the environment through its mytho-poetic framework: Instead of a direct representation of the dynamics of this relationship, the installation takes a more abstract and symbolic position.

 “Our proposal for a way out of this dilemma is to completely change the way we view ourselves and our relationship with nature.
 Instead of seeing humans as separate from nature, we need to understand that we are a part of it.
 By radically changing our attitude toward natural systems and the ecology of our planet, we have the best chance to reverse the damage we’ve done.
 How might we – humans and non-humans – truly engage in collaborative living?”